• Skip to primary navigation

 Adhesive Foil Vinyl

 What is it?
-Adhesive foil vinyl has the look of metallic foil.
+Adhesive foil vinyl has the look of a metallic foil.
 It comes in both matte and shiny varieties.
 Adhesive foil is a removable foil.

 What is it used for?
 Use adhesive vinyl to make removable labels, decals, and other DIY projects.